RallyCommunity/super-customizable-cfd/README.md

  * The filter query tends to be slow -- need to push the objectIDs into the subsequent lookback query
  * The configuration settings could be saved to a preference for future use
  * Perhaps an additional filter for the lookback itself (that is, apply the limits every day instead of at the end and retconning)
- * Perhaps do hour-by-hour if two or fewer days chosen

 ## Development Notes